 - 2050 net zero target.
 The Committee on Climate Change (CCC) responded to a request from the governments of the UK, Wales and Scotland and recommended a new emissions target for the UK of net zero greenhouse gases by 2050.
-This resulted in the UK government introducing legislation to implement this target, which has implications for our role as a DNO, our investment planning, and our valuation of a carbon price, in supporting such a target. - The ten point plan for a Green Industrial Revolution.
-The plan brings together and delivers ambitious policies and significant investments by 2030 across energy, buildings, transport, innovation and the natural environment, driven by low carbon technologies and services.
-This has implications for our role as a DNO to support this ambition. - National infrastructure strategy (NIS) outlines how transport, industry, energy and the built environment will be transformed to reach net zero, describing the government's intention to deliver an infrastructure revolution that is tied to net zero.
-This includes record level of investments on roads programme, the High Speed 2 (HS2)
+This resulted in the UK government introducing legislation to implement this target, which has implications for our role as a DNO, our investment planning, and our valuation of a carbon price, in supporting such a target. - The Ten Point Plan for a Green Industrial Revolution.
+The plan, introduced by the UK government in 2020, brings together and delivers ambitious policies and significant investments by 2030 across energy, buildings, transport, innovation and the natural environment, driven by low carbon technologies and services.
+This has implications for our role as a DNO to support this ambition. - National Infrastructure Strategy (NIS) outlines how transport, industry, energy and the built environment will be transformed to reach net zero, describing the government's intention to deliver an infrastructure revolution that is tied to net zero.
+This includes a record level of investments on roads programme, the High Speed 2 (HS2) project, broadband and flood defences, reiterating the commitments of the ten point plan.
+Our role as a DNO complements the NIS strategy. - The energy white paper builds on the ten point plan for a green industrial revolution and the NIS, outlining plans to transform the power and heating systems in supporting the net zero emissions target for 2050.
+It outlines commitments to renewables and green buildings, providing a great detail of certainty for businesses and green groups as to how the national energy and electricity mix will change over the next 20 years.
+Our role as a DNO to support this transformation is very important.